by Diane Linsley

-You may be surprised to discover that your values are not necessarily what you expected.
+You may be surprised to discover that your values are not exactly what you expected.
 And they may conflict with what you were taught by authority figures in the past.
 If so, that's great!
 You just learned something new about yourself.

-I had a young client who was stressed out because her mother wanted her to hurry up and get married.
+I had a young client who was anxious because her mother wanted her to hurry up and get married.
 When she listed her values, she put relationships near the top.
 But as we went through the process, she discovered there were many things that were more important to her.
 Once she got clear, she found that relationships were actually near the bottom.

-She had been stressed out for years by trying to live her life according to her mother's values while simultaneously rebelling and feeling guilty about doing what she really wanted to do.
+She had been stressed out for years trying to live her life according to her mother's values while simultaneously rebelling and feeling guilty about doing what she really wanted to do.
 When she identified her own values, she was liberated from the negative feelings, and she found a renewed enthusiasm for life.
 Best of all, she saw how she was creating her own life.
 She took responsibility and stopped blaming others for her circumstances.

 Be True to Your Values